luboivanov/stock-trading-app/README.md

 # FullStackStockApp

 A full-stack, sessionless web application for optimal stock trading analysis, designed to be production ready and deployed on Render.com.
-The project features a React frontend, a NestJS backend, observability with Prometheus and Grafana, and automated CI/CD with GitHub Actions.
+The project features a React frontend, a NestJS backend, observability with Prometheus, and automated CI/CD with GitHub Actions.

 ---